Officers Alerted Tactical Channel About ‘Suspicious Male’ Before Trump Shooting

 0:00

-The manager of the Pennsylvania township that was host to a campaign rally in which a gunman fired shots at former President Donald Trump on July 13 said that local officers radioed a call on a tactical channel about a “suspicious male” near the warehouse where he ultimately perched.
+The manager of the Pennsylvania township that hosted a campaign rally where a gunman fired shots at former President Donald Trump on July 13 said that local officers radioed a call on a tactical channel about a “suspicious male” near the warehouse where he ultimately perched.

-In a statement released Wednesday, Butler Township Manager Tom Knights said that after the former president arrived, “a call went out for a suspicious male near the AGR building,” referring to the warehouse that was used by Thomas Matthew Crooks.
+In a statement released on July 17, Butler Township Manager Tom Knights said that after the former president arrived, “a call went out for a suspicious male near the AGR building,” referring to the warehouse that was used by Thomas Matthew Crooks.

-It’s not clear from the interviews whether the Secret Service had been using the tactical channel Mr. Knights mentioned.
+It isn’t clear from the interviews whether the Secret Service had been using the tactical channel that Mr. Knights mentioned.

-The Epoch Times contacted the Secret Service and Mr. Knight’s office for comment Thursday.
-The federal agency, meanwhile, has not issued a response either in a public statement or through a spokesperson about Mr. Knight’s statement regarding the call on the channel.
+The Secret Service and Mr. Knights’s office didn’t respond by publication time to a request by The Epoch Times for comment.
+The federal agency, meanwhile, hasn’t issued a response either in a public statement or through a spokesperson about Mr. Knights’s statement regarding the call on the channel.

-Mr. Knight said in the interviews and in his statement that an officer tried to gain access to the roof where Mr. Crooks was perched when the suspect then pointed a rifle at him, forcing the officer to drop down to the ground level.
+Mr. Knights said in the interviews and in his statement that an officer tried to gain access to the roof where Mr. Crooks was perched when the suspect then pointed a rifle at him, forcing the officer to drop down to ground level.

 Butler Township Police then immediately said the individual on the roof had a weapon, and moments later, he started firing at the rally, according to the statement.

-In the shooting, one person was killed and two were injured, but are in stable condition, Pennsylvania State Police said.
-Former President Trump was struck in the ear and appeared to be fine during his public appearances at the Republican National Convention (RNC) in Milwaukee this week.
+One person was killed in the shooting, and two were injured but are in stable condition, Pennsylvania State Police said.
+Former President Trump was struck in the ear and appeared to be fine during his public appearances at the Republican National Convention in Milwaukee this week.

-“Our guys did engage him,” Mr. Goldinger told the NY Times Wednesday, adding that the local officer’s gunfire prompted a “reaction” from Mr. Crooks.
-He did not elaborate.
+“Our guys did engage him,” Mr. Goldinger told the NY Times on July 17, adding that the local officer’s gunfire prompted a “reaction” from Mr. Crooks.
+He didn’t elaborate.

 Butler County, he said, provided assistance to the Secret Service at the rally by deploying officers near a barn as well as four fast-response teams and four sniper teams.
 No local officer was inside the building that Mr. Crooks had climbed on, he said.

-Also Wednesday, Mr. Goldinger said the Secret Service was told by local police that it “did not have manpower to assist with securing that building.”
+Also on July 17, Mr. Goldinger said the Secret Service was told by local police that it “did not have manpower to assist with securing that building.”

 “I don’t know whose responsibility that building was,” he said.
 “But somebody should have been there.”

-Since the shooting, questions have emerged about whether the Secret Service did enough to try to prevent such an incident from occurring, while a number of Republican lawmakers, including members of the Senate GOP leadership, called for the director’s resignation on Wednesday following a Secret Service briefing with members of Congress.
+Since the shooting, questions have emerged about whether the Secret Service did enough to try to prevent such an incident from occurring.
+A number of Republican lawmakers, including members of the Senate GOP leadership, called for the director’s resignation on July 17 following a Secret Service briefing with members of Congress.

 Secret Service Director Kimberly Cheatle, who has said she wouldn’t step down, told CNN this week that her agency had “divided up areas of responsibility” for the rally but the Secret Service is “solely responsible” for the security design.